Best Anti Pollution Mask in India Revealed

 - The more sophisticated dust and particulate mask known as a respirator worn by traffic policemen at crossings and tourists

-- Those post apocalyptic gas mask made famous by the TV series Breaking Bad.
+- Those post apocalyptic gas mask or respirator made famous by the TV series Breaking Bad.

 Each type has a particular application: